Magdalena Rola-Janicka

 Voting on Public Goods: Citizens vs Shareholders

-Selected Presentations: Duke, VGSF, ESSEC, Holden Conference OU RFS Climate and Energy Finance Research Conference (by co-author), ASU Sonoran Winter Finance Conference (by co-author), UBC Winter Finance Conference (by co-author), EIEF (scheduled), Adam Smith Workshop (scheduled), ABFER (scheduled), FIRS (scheduled), SAIF (scheduled)
+• Selected Presentations: Duke, Holden Conference, OU-RFS Climate and Energy Finance Research Conference (by co-author), WE_ARE Seminar Series VGSF, ESSEC, ASU Sonoran Winter Finance Conference (by co-author), UBC Winter Finance Conference (by co-author), Weinberg Center for Corporate Governance Symposium (by co-author), Adam Smith Workshop (by co-author), EIEF, ABFER (scheduled)

 The Political Economy of Prudential Regulation